felipegb94/WISC-SinglePhoton3DData/README.md

 ### Step 3: Edit Variables in `io_dirpath.json`

 Edit  `io_dirpaths.json` file to set the `data_base_dirpath` variable to the directory where you want your data to be downloaded.
 By default it will download to `./data`.
-## Downloading the Data
+## Raw Timestamp Data

-You can download the data using the `download_data.py` script.
+You can download the raw timestamp data using the `download_raw_timestamp_data.py` script.
 This script only downloads a single scan at a time.
 Each scan file is between 1-8GB in size.

-To change the scan that is downloaded edit the `scene_id` variable inside `download_data.py`.
+To change the scan that is downloaded edit the `scene_id` variable inside `download_raw_timestamp_data.py`.

 For more information about the data folder content that is downloaded for each scan see `README_RawDataInfo.md`.

+Alternatively, instead of the raw timestamp data you can download the raw histogram images obtained by loading the timestamps and assembling them into a single 3D histogram image.
+If you prefer to directly deal with the histogram images skip to the next section

+### Computing Histograms from Raw Timestamp Data

+The scripts `read_hydrahard_outfile_t3.py` and `read_fullscan_hydrahard_t3.py`.

+1. `read_hydrahard_outfile_t3.py`: Selects a single file from the raw timestamp data and loads it and creates a histogram from it.
+Each file has the timestamps for a single point in space.
+2. `read_fullscan_hydrahard_t3.py`: Reads all the timestamp file for each point in the scan, builds histograms, and reshapes into a 3D histogram image.
+The output image is saved.

+## Raw 3D Histogram Image Data

+You can download the raw histogram images using the `download_raw_histogram_data.py` script.
+This script only downloads a single scan at a time.
+Each scan file is between 100MB-1GB in size.
+To change the scan that is downloaded edit the `scene_id` variable inside `download_raw_histogram_data.py`.

+### Pre-processing Raw Histograms

+The script `preprocess_raw_hist_img.py` preprocesses the raw histograms (crops them and shifts them), and saves them.

+The cropping and shift parameters can be set in `scan_params.json`.
+The shift parameter can be particularly important for pile-up correction on data acquried in synchronous mode.

+### Extracting IRF for Depth Estimation

+To estimate depths we want to extract the IRF of the system.
+For each captured scene the alignment of the system may have changed slightly which can change the overall IRF. *Therefore, we extract the IRF for each scene individually from a high SNR point*.

+The script `preprocess_per_scene_irf.py` extracts the scene IRF and saves it.

+**Important Note:** For data acquired in synchronous mode, i.e., that has pile-up, you may need to perform pile-up correction before extracting the IRF.

+### Estimating depths

+There are two simple methods to estimate depths from the pre-processed histograms:

+1. *Argmax*: Take the argmax across the time dimension
+1. *matchfilt*: Use the previously extracted IRF and estimate depths using matched filtering.
+The script `process_hist_img.py` shows an example of how this can be done.
+Note that before running this script for a given scene you need to have ran `preprocess_raw_hist_img.py` and also `preprocess_per_scene_irf.py` for the given scene.

 ## Code and Scripts